skip to Main Content

 Projects list

-• Growth synchronisation of stone fruit rootstocks and scions with different chilling requirements (C van Wyk) – see Rootstocks and nursery tree quality [Abstact]
+• Growth synchronisation of stone fruit rootstocks and scions with different chilling requirements (C van Wyk) - see Rootstocks and Nursery Tree Quality

-• Apple rootstock influence on Granny Smith scion growth, productivity and fruit green colour (T Dorfling) –see Rootstocks and nursery tree quality [Abstract]
+• Apple rootstock influence on Granny Smith scion growth, productivity and fruit green colour (T Dorfling) - see Rootstocks and Nursery Tree Quality

 • Quantifying the impact of insufficient winter chill on apple fruit quality (E Louw and A van Lingen)